 - Create compelling and unique meta descriptions and page titles.
 Include the name of your city and business, along with a targeted keyword.

-- Claim your Google My Business.
+- Claim your Google Business Profile.
 Join other directories as well.
 Optimize your My Business listing with a solid, full description.

 - Optimize your local on-page SEO factors, such as your city and region, keywords, headers, and an embedded Google map.